ycchiuu/python-tkinter-test/README.md

 # python-tkinter-test
-python tkinter fuction: class, menu, label, checkbutton, radiobutton
+python tkinter function: class, menu, label, checkbutton, radiobutton
 ## file owner: Chiu
-This is a practice for tkinter.
+This is a practice for tkinter and class.